pottendo/pottendo-SK64-network/README_network.md

 Because it seemed to make a lot of sense to be able to make use of HTTPS requests  with a network enabled Sidekick, the network fork is commonly compiled against the project [circle-stdlib](https://github.com/smuehlst/circle-stdlib) that is maintained by Stephan Mühlstrasser.
 It combines Circle together with newlib as C++ standard library and already includes mbedtls.
 This means, the network fork is being compiled directly against circle-stdlib (at the time of writing circle-stdlib v15.10 including Circle Step 44.3).

 There are multiple variants of the Makefile available within the network branch as sometimes we want to test something just with Circle and sometimes with circle-stdlib.
-#### Network kernel variants
-Because WLAN and Ethernet can not be supported at the same time with the same drivers by Circle, there is the need to compile two different network kernel variants.
-One for WLAN, one for Ethernet based network.

-This also means that at compile time some compilation flags have to be set that are different from vanilla Sidekick64:
-*  Enabling USE_SD_HOST for the WLAN kernel (which conflicts with REALTIME)
-*  Enabling slow USB devices (omit NO_USB_SOFT_INTR)
-*  ARM_ALLOW_MULTI_CORE (at the moment it is unclear if this is beneficial)

 ### SD card: Mount state, potentially more write operations